Mohanalavala/Module1_Markdown_Practice/README.md

 # Module1_Markdown_Practice

 # Database
-It is a collection of data
+A database is a collection of data

 ## types of databases
 1. Centralised database